khutjo/aurathink/README.md

 you can change this depentding on your ardiuno but make sure it is a pwm pin in the case for arduino uno pin 3, 5, 6, 9, 10, 12;

+last but not least this app uses the Java-Arduino-Communication-Library so thank you https://github.com/HirdayGupta